KosmasPapaefth/NFlix-Clone/README.md

 # NFlix-Clone

-In order to run the whole code you need first to insert the Priviledges.txt into the database.
+In order to run the whole code you need first to insert the Privileges.txt into the database.